-Art Schools in China: more and more Chinese Art Students
+Art Schools in China: a surplus of Chinese art students

 Today, there are very few Art schools in China.
 Increasing numbers of Chinese students are leaving the country to study art abroad at university and college-level.
 Over the last five years, universities and colleges in the UK have seen an increase of 158% in Chinese students studying creative arts.
-Creative arts are the second most popular field of study for Chinese students studying abroad in the UK, second only to the field of business.
+Creative arts are the second most popular field of study for Chinese students studying abroad in the UK, after business studies.
 For Chinese students studying in Australia, creative arts is the fourth most popular field of study, with Australia’s intake of Chinese art students growing by 85% between 2008 and 2012.
-There is significant demand for creative arts study programs in China, so why are Chinese arts students studying abroad?
+There is a significant demand for creative arts study programs in China, so why are Chinese art students studying abroad?
 A significant factor is the lack of art schools teaching creative art courses in China.

 Very few Art schools in China in spite of the rise of local market

 Curator of the Times Museum in Guangzhou, Liang Jianhua, stated that besides the Central Academy of Fine Art (CAFA) in Beijing, and the China Academy of Art in Hangzhou, there are very few art schools that teach contemporary art practice.

 China has become the fastest growing contemporary art market in the world.
 The United States has been ranked first in the global art market and has almost never been replaced.
 Over the last decade, the art market in China has grown at a rapid pace year-on-year and has now overtaken the United States to become the largest art market in the world in terms of revenue, accounting for 24% of world sales.
 Predictions of a growing economy and rising levels of individual income suggest a solid outlook for continued long-term growth in the market.